govau/content-guide/_numbers-measurements/phone-numbers.md

 order: 4
 ---

-Use the following spacing formats, except in forms:
+Use the following spacing formats:

 - 5550 0000 for phone numbers in a local area
 - 02 5550 0000 for interstate phone numbers --- not (02) 5550 0000